Radiant Floor Heating vs. Aerothermal Heating: Which Option Is Best for You?

 Which air conditioning system is best?
 Underfloor heating vs. aerothermal heating.
 We'll tell you all the differences and advantages of each option.

-When someone considers a complete renovation, one question usually arises fairly quickly: which HVAC system is best?
-And that's where the classic debate comes in: underfloor heating vs. aerothermal heating.
+When someone considers a complete home renovation in Mallorca, one question usually arises quite early on: which heating and cooling system is the most suitable?
+And that's where the classic debate comes in: underfloor heating vs. heat pumps.
 It's no coincidence.
-More and more people are prioritizing energy efficiency, comfort, and also environmental impact when renovating their homes.
-And these two systems have a lot to do with all of that.
+More and more people are prioritizing energy efficiency, comfort, and environmental impact when renovating their homes.
+And these two systems are closely related to all of that.

 Now, although they're often mentioned together, the reality is that they're not the same thing, nor do they perform exactly the same function.
 So, if you're wondering what to install in your home, it's best to be clear about what each one does, what advantages they offer, and how they can be combined.
 Because yes, in many cases, you don't have to choose: they can complement each other very well.